ampproject/wg-outreach/.github/ISSUE_TEMPLATE/discussion.md

 ---
 name: Discussion
 about: Used to track discussions within the working group.
 Not for bugs/feature requests.
-title: Discussion: <replace with a brief description of topic>
+title: 'Discussion: <replace with a brief description of topic>'
 labels: 'Type: Discussion'
 assignees: ''